Annual Prize to reward outstanding journalism that promotes or defends core EU values

 An independent jury composed of representatives of the press and civil society from the 27 European member states and representatives of the main European Associations of Journalism will choose the winning entry.
 The awards ceremony will take place each year around 16 October, the date Daphne Caruana Galizia was assassinated.

 The prize and the €20 000 prize money demonstrates the European Parliament’s strong support for investigative journalism and the importance of free press.
 Over the last few years, Parliament has warned about attempts both in the EU and beyond to undermine media pluralism.
 MEPs have denounced the attacks on journalists, particularly from politicians, and called on the Commission to table legislation against abusive lawsuits.
-On 27 April, a proposal was announced to tackle malicious litigation against journalists and activists.
+Last year, a proposal was presented to tackle malicious litigation against journalists and activists and this is currently being dealt with by the co-legislators.

 Who was Daphne Caruana Galizia?